 What sidewall fabrics do you offer?

 Sunforger is our standard wall fabric.
-We also offer Sunglow, our acrylic-coated option, and Frontier, our premium hemp fabric.
-All three materials are fire, water, and mildew-resistant.
-Our Sunforger and Frontier fabrics are both breathable, and all three are translucent.
+We also offer Sunglow, our completely synthetic acrylic-coated option.
+Both materials are fire, water, and mildew-resistant.
+Our Sunforger sidewalls are breathable, and both are translucent.
 Their natural color allows filtered light to enter and bathe the Yome in a rich and elegant glow.
 It’s like living in a cloud !

 What is your Sunforger wall fabric made of?